 Another common looking sofa would be a more rounded wedge arm sofa like so:

-This rounded feature gave many of these sofas a “designer” look, mostly because it was a bit more unique than the classic round or square arm sofas.
+This rounded feature gave many of these couches or sofas a “designer” look, mostly because it was a bit more unique than the classic round or square arm sofas.

 10. The Sloped Arm Sofa

 An oldie but a goodie, this is another well-loved design that is making a comeback.

 If you’ve been to IKEA lately you might have noticed the IKEA Farlov Sofa – something reminiscent of some Restoration Hardware sofas.

 Speaking of Restoration Hardware, here’s a sofa type that probably represents them better:

 Due to its hybrid construction of a sloped + round arm sofa, slipcovers would be slightly more difficult to make for it – especially online.
 If you’re looking for slipcovers for this type of sofa, then it’s best for you to have it made locally.